 I didn't have as much fun with my Raspberry Pi as I did with the Arduino.
 Like most people who bought them I just wanted something to fool around with, so in that regard I think a comparison is warranted.
 A lot of single board computers feel like they are just slow regular computers with some OS port (no unique character), struggling to be a full modern computer capable of OpenGL whatever full 1080p whatever.
-The Arduino on the other hand was very clean and easy to get started with and I found the language (some kind of C) very legible.
-It didn't take me long to get an Amiga mouse connected and it left me feeling very empowered by the sudden understanding of how things work and can be altered.
+The Arduino on the other hand was very clean and easy to get started with and I found the language (some kind of C) quite legible.
+It didn't take me long to get an Amiga mouse connected and the sudden understanding of how things work is very empowering.

 My overclocked-for-no-particular-reason Raspberry Pi running Raspbian.
 I didn't like Scratch, Python or C+OpenGL.
 RiscOS was snappy but unfortunately doing graphics is rather difficult using the included BASIC languages (the indexed screen modes are faked, I discovered).
 The two USB ports and lack of hot-swapping caused me some trouble (I don't have a hub).
 The SD card would get bent in the holder and developed contact issues.
-I think they use the smaller ones now.
+T they use the smaller cards now.

 Winner of the ORAC lookalike contest is....
 RPi3!